jirkamarsik/jirkamarsik.ruhoh.com/posts/type-raising-and-the-cooperative-construction-of-meaning.md

-This kind of there-and-back-again exchange of control is enforced by the interleaved syntactic structure of the FOPL formulas we want to produce (the colors corresponding to the individual lexical items do not form sovereign subtrees).
+This kind of there-and-back-again exchange of control is enforced by the interleaved syntactic structure of the FOPL formulas we want to produce (the colors corresponding to the individual lexical items do not form sovereign subtrees) and the principle of compositionality.
 Each of the two constituents to be combined contains only the information strictly contained in its subtree.
 To combine these two pieces of information into an elaborate structure, the two lambda terms have to cooperate with each other, exchanging continuation-like lambda functions.

 One Last Jump